-Where it holds certain eligibility requirements to process the student loan forgiveness programs as it's been joined to work in the public sector and provides generally forgiveness of your loan after a period of 10 years where some might even require 20 - 25 years of payment to process the forgiveness and you are required to pay in taxes for the amount that has been forgiven.
+It holds certain eligibility to process the student loan forgiveness programs as it's been combined to work in the public sector.
+It provides forgiveness of loans generally after 10 years or 20 - 25 years.
+You have to pay tax for the amount that has been forgiven.

 Another option that is available for your student loan with a more affordable rate is to refinance your student loan debts.
 Whereby refinancing all your debts where it can help you to get a lower rate of interest and possibility to get lower monthly payments

-Refinancing from a private lender can also change the duration length of your student loans. where the private lender can refinance both the federal and private student loan by doing these you might lose the perks and protections from the federal student loan such as income-based repayment plans.
+Refinancing from a private lender can also change the duration length of your student loans.
+The private lender can refinance both federal and private student loans.
+These might let you lose the perks and protections from the federal student loan such as income-based repayment plans.

 ignoring of debt will make things tough and hard situation worse scenario of the case.
-Going into default will make a host of situation creating bad consequences which could hurt your finances for a long period of time.
+Going into default will make a host of situations creating bad consequences which could hurt your finances for a long period.

-By avoiding the debts it makes things hard looking for other legal ways to get it sorted and move from the student debt without giving all of the paying for entire balance by yourself.
+Avoiding debts can make things look much harder.
+You can look for legal ways to get it sorted and move from the student debt without giving all the repayment amount.

-Even though you cannot make it into any of the programmes look for other ways to get done with student loans.
+Even though you cannot make it into any of the programs look for other ways to get done with student loans.